Xloron/stream-slugger-docs/docs/versioned_docs/version-1.0/quick-setup/obs-stream-slugger.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Quick Setup Stream Slugger
+# OBS Setup Stream Slugger

 When launching Stream Slugger for the first time.
 You need to input the Channel name and Chatter name.